 Adult/Gerontology nurse practitioners can be employed in a variety of settings:

 - Nurse-managed clinics

 - Retail clinics

 - Urgent/emergency room

 Upon completion of the theory and practicum course requirements, you would be eligible to apply for the Adult/Gerontology Nurse Practitioner Certification Examination by American Association of Nurse Practitioner (AANP) or American Nurses Credentialing Center (ANCC).
-The MSN program has been accredited from 2005 to 2015 by the Commission on Collegiate Nursing Education (CCNE) 1 Dupont Circle, NW Suite 530 Washington D.C., 20036, Telephone (202) 887-6791, until June 30, 2025.
+The Master's Degree in Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE) 1 Dupont Circle, NW Suite 530 Washington D.C., 20036, Telephone (202) 887-6791, until June 30, 2025.

 In addition to the University’s admission requirements:

 - Current RN license in the State of New Jersey.

 - Cumulative undergraduate grade point average of 3.00 on a scale of 4.00.

 - One year’s work experience as a registered nurse.